znibsss/Harmful-Gas/README.md

 # Harmful Gas

-This mod adds gases to your Minecraft world; some of whom may seek and destroy you.
+This mod adds gas to your Minecraft world; which will seek and destroy you.

 # Installing